J. D. 'Okhai Ojeikere

-Johnson Donatus Aihumekeokhai Ojeikere (1930 – 2 February 2014), known as J.D.
+Johnson Donatus Aihumekeokhai Ojeikere (10 June 1930 – 2 February 2014), known as J.D.
 'Okhai Ojeikere, was a Nigerian photographer known for his work with unique hairstyles found in Nigeria.

 Biography

-Ojeikere was born 10 June in 1930 in Ovbiomu-Emai, Owan East, Edo State, a rural village in southwestern Nigeria.
+Ojeikere was born on 10 June 1930 in Ovbiomu-Emai, Owan East, Edo State, a rural village in southwestern Nigeria.
 In addition to the dialect Emai, Ojeikere spoke Yoruba and English.
 He worked and lived in Ketu, Nigeria.
 At the age of 20, he took up photography, which was out of the ordinary for people in Nigeria, especially those in his village.
 Cameras were not in high demand and were of low priority as they were considered a luxury.
-However, in 1950 Enugu, Ojeikere bought a modest Brownie D camera without flash for two pounds, and had a friend teach him the fundamentals of photography.
-Ojeikere gained information about the Ministry for Information in Ibadan in 1951, in which he would write the same letter to them every 15 days for two years.
-At the end of 1953, they finally replied that they received Ojeikere’s request, and it caught their attention.
+However, in 1950 Enugu, Ojeikere bought for two pounds a modest Brownie D camera without flash, and had a friend teach him the fundamentals of photography.
+Ojeikere gained information about the Ministry for Information in Ibadan in 1951, and he would write the same letter to them every 15 days for two years.
+At the end of 1953, they finally replied that they had received Ojeikere's request, and it caught their attention.

 Ojeikere started out as a darkroom assistant in 1954 at the Ministry of Information in Ibadan.
 In 1959, he became very busy with his professional activities in Ibadan and decided it was time to marry.
-Before Ojeikere left the village of Ogute-Emai, he had chosen his wife, Ikegbua.
-Once she reached of age in 1959, they paid the dowry and held a traditional marriage ceremony in their village.
-The following year they welcomed their first son.
-Later, they went on to have a total of five children and are Catholic Christians.
+Before he left the village of Ogute-Emai, he had chosen his wife, Ikegbua.
+Once she came of age in 1959, they paid the dowry and held a traditional marriage ceremony in their village.
+The following year, the couple welcomed their first son.
+As Catholic Christians, they went on to have a total of five children.

 After Nigeria gained its independence in 1960, Ojeikere pursued his first job as a photographer.
-In 1961 he became a studio photographer, under Steve Rhodes, for Television House Ibadan.
-From 1963 to 1975 Ojeikere worked in publicity at West Africa Publicity in Lagos.
-In 1967 he was invited to join the Nigerian Arts Council.
-In 1968 he began one of his largest projects as he documented Nigerian hairstyles.
+In 1961, he became a studio photographer, under Steve Rhodes, for Television House Ibadan.
+From 1963 to 1975, Ojeikere worked in publicity at West Africa Publicity in Lagos.
+In 1967, he was invited to join the Nigerian Arts Council.
+In 1968, he began one of his largest projects as he documented Nigerian hairstyles.
 This was a hallmark of his work and he printed approximately a thousand pictures of different African women's hair.
 In 1975, after 12 years of working, while Ojeikere was chief commercial photographer, his job was abolished.
-He left the company with an excellent photo library that was still in use allowing him to setup his own business with the help of every at Lagos Island, opening a studio named “Foto Ojeikere.”
+He left the company with an excellent photo library that was still in use, allowing him to set up his own business at Lagos Island, opening a studio named "Foto Ojeikere".